CHICAGO TRAVEL GUIDE

-Royal Sonesta Chicago Riverfront Hotel is just a 5 minute walk from Millennium Park, offering luxurious and spacious rooms from $209.
+Royal Sonesta Chicago Riverfront Hotel is just a 5-minute walk from Millennium Park, offering luxurious and spacious rooms from $209.

 The Inn of Chicago Magnificent Mile is a fairly nice hotel, we stayed here during our last visit as we managed to get it on a good deal.
-Rooms start at $245 a night but you can get the room cheaper if booked in advanced – only really worth it if it’s at a cheaper rate.
+Rooms start at $245 a night but you can get the room cheaper if booked in advance – only really worth it if it’s at a cheaper rate.

 Save money in Chicago